yandex-cloud/terraform-provider-yandex/website/docs/r/serverless_container.html.markdown

 * `image.0.args` - List of arguments for Yandex Cloud Serverless Container
 * `image.0.environment` -  A set of key/value environment variable pairs for Yandex Cloud Serverless Container

+* `log_options` - Options for logging from Yandex Cloud Serverless Container

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported: